 September Cottage Wenhaston

-Charming 18th century cottage for up to 4 guests.
-Woodburner, rear enclosed garden.
+Charming 18th century cottage.
+Rear enclosed garden.
 Easy walk to local pubs.
 Dog welcome.
 Available now to 19 July and for August short breaks or weeks.
-Book online or call Trish with any queries..
+Book online or call Trish.

 Little Furrows Wenhaston

 New!
 Comfortable ground floor annex for two people, with sunny patio.
 Good walks and pubs from the door.
 Two night minimum stay.
 See Booking page now, sorry no dogs here.